 You’re dealing with actual income here, so you should know how to budget and set aside money for what’s to come after graduation.

 If yes, then take those first steps to build a career as a student freelancer.

 The most important thing to gain from student freelancing is experience.

-Whether you decide to become a freelancer or not, the experience you gain from working for actual clients and applying your skills to actual projects is extremely valuable.
-These are what will help you get to where you want to go the moment the diploma is in your hands.
+Whether you decide to become a freelancer or not, the experience you gain from working for clients and applying your skills to projects is precious.
+These will help you get to where you want to go when the diploma is in your hands.

 Treasure the experience, whether good or bad.
-Learn from your mistakes and take the lessons with you to your next phase in life.
-Who knows, you might actually find yourself setting up your own freelancing business in the future, with a wide range of clients waiting at your virtual doorstep.
+Learn from your mistakes and take the lessons to your next phase in life.
+Who knows, you might find yourself setting up your own freelancing business in the future, with a wide range of clients waiting at your virtual doorstep.